tanmaya26/file-bot/Bot/BOT.md

     - USE CASE: *Register category that already exists*<br>
     This tests if any user gives the same category name again and the Bot responds by saying the category name already exists.
     - USE CASE: *Add files to category*<br>
-    This tests for the Bot's actions when a user wants to add files to a category created.
+    This tests when a user wants to add files to a category created.
      - USE CASE: *Show files in a category*<br>
     This represents a happy path.
-This tests for Bot's actions in the case when user asks to list all files in a category.
+This tests the case when user asks to list all files in a category.
      - USE CASE: *Show files a category which does not exist*<br>
-    This tests for Bot's actions in the case when user gives a non-existing category name to list all files in it.
+    This tests the case when user gives a non-existing category name to list all files in it.
 This test expectedly fail.
     - USE CASE: *Delete a category*<br>
-    This tests for Bot's actions the case when user deletes the category.
+    This tests the case when user deletes the category.
     - USE CASE: *Delete a category which does not exist*<br>
-    This tests for Bot's actions the case when user deletes the category but the category does not exist.
+    This tests the case when user deletes the category but the category does not exist.
     - USE CASE: *Export category to external storage*<br>
     This represents a happy path.
 This test case tests when user exports the category to external storage for better storage management.
     - USE CASE: *Export category for a category which does not exist*<br>